hed-hog/docs/docs/tutorial/module-development.md

   1. **`devDependencies`**:

-  - **Description**: These are packages that are necessary for development and testing but are not needed in a production environment.
+  - **Description**: These are packages that are necessary for development, publishing and testing but are not needed in a production environment.
 They are typically tools like testing libraries, TypeScript, linters, and other utilities used during the development process.
   - **Example in `package.json`**:
     ```json
     "devDependencies": {